 The memories you'll form at Holy Cross will be influenced by our tight-knit community, which many students characterize as a family.
 Whether it's waiting in line for the ever-popular chicken parm night with floormates, finding yourself in the middle of an impromptu snowball fight between classes, or enjoying the sunshine and a game of cornhole with friends in the spring or fall, Kimball Quad will serve as the backdrop of many of these memories.
 You will even catch a student band performing here on weekends.

 With an all-you-care-to-eat servery, food options at Kimball Main Dining Hall include brick oven pizza, a super-food-inspired station, salad bar and dessert (made daily in the campus bakery).
 This beautiful and historic hall is also the best place to meet and relax with friends.
-Recently renovated, it was named number 5 on Bon Appetit Magazine's ranking of "Healthiest College Dining Halls in the Country."
+It's been named to Bon Appetit Magazine's ranking of "Healthiest College Dining Halls in the Country."
 Other options on campus include: Crossroads, with Chop and Top salads, sandwiches and daily lunch specials; and D'Agostino's Cafe, featuring favorites like bagel breakfast sandwiches and handcrafted soups.
 Personally, I'm always at one of the coffee shops around campus!

 Men and women for and with others is a phrase you'll hear often on our campus.
 Holy Cross is a place of spirit and action, characteristics of the Jesuit tradition.
 Jesuit spirituality is firmly grounded in the world by its concern with service to others, social justice and open inquiry.
 Our most popular student organization, SPUD, is a collection of opportunities to volunteer in Worcester and other neighboring communities; and, each year hundreds of students participate in our Spring Break Immersion program, spending the week in towns in the Appalachian and other regions.
 However you choose to deepen your own spirituality, you'll find abundant opportunities and resources here.